AminaS31/amazon-clone/README.md

 # amazon-clone
 HTML and CSS
-This project was done by following shradha khapra on Apna college youtube channel.
+This project was completed by following Shradha Khapra on the "Apna College" YouTube channel.